verekia/js-stack-from-scratch/tutorial/04-webpack-react-hmr/README.md

 Good job, I know this was quite dense.
 You deserve a break!
 The next section is easier.

+**Note**: I would recommend to have at least 3 terminals open, one for your Express server, one for the Webpack Dev Server, and one for Git and general commands like installing packages with `yarn`.
+Ideally, you should split your terminal screen in multiple panes to see them all.

 ## React

 > 💡 **[React](https://facebook.github.io/react/)** is a library for building user interfaces by Facebook.
 It uses the **[JSX](https://facebook.github.io/react/docs/jsx-in-depth.html)** syntax to represent HTML elements and components while leveraging the power of JavaScript.